 I’ve been spending time with Beyoncé’s Lemonade album and film this week.
 It has been much-discussed in the months since its launch, and with good reasons apart from Beyoncé herself’s place as in the current pop culture pantheon.
-Primarily, this album and “Formation” in particular speak to the position of black women in America, drawing on history as far back as the Civil War and as iconic as speeches by Malcolm X, and also the need to stand up (in formation) as individuals and together (as with Black Lives Matter).
-But for anyone interested in the interrelationship between music and culture, the album and film present an overflowing storehouse of rich references to historical and current black (and specifically female) culture in the US.
+This album, and in particular the track “Formation”, speak to the position of black women in America.
+IT draws on history as far back as the Civil War and as iconic as speeches by Malcolm X, but also articulates the need to stand up, in formation, as individuals and as a group together as is being done with Black Lives Matter and other groups.
+For anyone interested in the interrelationship between music and culture, the album and film present an overflowing storehouse of rich references to historical and current black (and specifically female) culture in the US.
+It’s an education and a reminder of how pressing this issue continues to be.

 Professor of Performance Studies Diana Taylor believes that that performances are storehouses of meaningful symbols, revelatory of a culture’s underlying values (building on ideas of the anthropologist Victor Turner).
 In her book The Archive and the Repertoire she looks to performed repertoire as the prime site of cultural knowledge.
 She writes:”Performance makes visible (for an instant, live, now) that which is already there: the ghosts, the tropes, the scenarios that structure our individual and collective life.
 These spectres, made manifest through performance, alter future phantoms, future fantasies […] It provokes emotions it claims to only represent, evokes memories and grief that belong to some other body.
 It conjures up and makes visible not just the live but the powerful army of the always already living.”
 (Taylor, p.143)